Fanisting/stable-roommate-field-exp/README.md

 Run `use.py` to get the matching results.

-The repo is built on open-sourced repo here
+The repo is built on open-sourced repo [here](https://github.com/charlierproctor/matching_algorithm).
+The following is its README file.

 # Stable Roommates Matching Algorithm

 This is an implementation of the stable roommates algorithm, inspired by none other than [https://en.wikipedia.org/wiki/Stable_roommates_problem](https://en.wikipedia.org/wiki/Stable_roommates_problem).